 There’s a Time Capsule Buried at Disneyland Park

-The Disneyland time capsule was buried in 1995, on the park’s 40th anniversary.
-It’s scheduled to be opened in 2035.
+Disneyland officials buried the time capsule in 1995 on the park’s 40th anniversary and scheduled it to be opened in 2035.

-The time capsule contains a variety of items that represent the park’s history and culture.
+The time capsule contains various items representing the park’s history and culture.
 These items include a map of Disneyland, a copy of the Disneyland Times newspaper, and a video of Walt Disney speaking about his vision for the park.

-The time capsule is located in front of Sleeping Beauty Castle and is marked with a plaque that reads:
+A plaque marks the time capsule in front of Sleeping Beauty Castle, and it reads:

 Disneyland Resort FAQs

-The phrase “happiest place on earth” was actually coined by Walt Disney himself.
+Walt Disney coined the phrase “happiest place on earth” himself.
 He wanted to create a place where families could spend time together and create happy memories.
 He believed that the park’s immersive atmosphere, attention to detail, and emphasis on customer service would make it a truly special destination.

-Sleeping Beauty Castle is 77 feet tall.
-It was designed by Roland E. Hill to appear taller through a process known as forced perspective.
-The design elements are larger at the foundation and smaller at the turrets.
+Roland E. Hill designed Sleeping Beauty Castle to stand 77 feet tall and appear taller using a process called forced perspective.
+He crafted the design elements to be larger at the foundation and smaller at the turrets.

-Yes, many famous people have worked at Disneyland Park throughout its history.
-Before he became a famous comedian and actor, Steve Martin worked at Disneyland in the magic shop on Main Street.
-Actress Michelle Pfeiffer worked at Disneyland as a ticket taker when she was just 18 years old.
-Actor Kevin Costner worked at Disneyland as a Jungle Cruise skipper before becoming a Hollywood star.
+Yes, many famous people have worked at Disneyland.
+Steve Martin worked in the Main Street magic shop before becoming a comedian and actor.
+Michelle Pfeiffer was a ticket taker at 18, and Kevin Costner served as a Jungle Cruise skipper before his Hollywood career.

 Want to SAVE MONEY on Your Disneyland Vacation?